convox/docs/docs/application/environment.md

 ## Definition

+All environment variables defined in your `convox.yml` are required to start up your application, but you can easily set a default or empty value in your configuration for those that are appropriate to do so.

 #### Global

 Environment variables specified in the top level `environment:` section will be available to all services in the application: